-COMMUNITY SPACES AND LIBRARIES Consulting room A room suitable for clinical or non-clinical consultations or meetings Generally a size suitable for between 2 and 10 people to meet.
-Equi with suitable furniture (table/desk and chairs) in the room or easily available.
+COMMUNITY SPACES AND LIBRARIES Consulting room A room suitable for clinical or non-clinical consultations or meeting with suitable furniture (table/desk and chairs) in the room or easily available.
 Access to suitable kitchen facilities and toilets.
-Multipurpose community room A room suitable for general purpose use by the community such as meetings, events or indoor recreation.
-Generally a minimum size large enough to accommodate at least 10 people around a central table, Equipped with suitable furniture (tables and chairs) in the room or easily available.
+Multipurpose community roomA room suitable for general purpose use by the community such as meetings, events or indoor recreation.
+Generally a minimum size large enough to accommodate at least 10 people around a central table, Equipped with suitable furniture (tables and chairs) in the room or ea available.
 Access to suitable kitchen facilities and toilets.
-Either: a facility providing one or more multipurpose community rooms, where largest room can seat at least 20 people around one or more take or, a facility providing one or more multipurpose community rooms, the intended and is able to serve a 'local' community of up to 5,000 people with access to suitable kitchen or food preparation facilities, accessitoilets (male, female or unisex), and suitable storage for chairs, table other equipment.
+Community venue - local Either: a facility providing one or more multipurpose community rooms, where the largest room can seat at least 20 people around one or more tables, or, a facility providing one or more multipurpose community rooms, that is intended and is able to serve a 'local' community of up to 5,000 people. with access to suitable kitchen or food preparation facilities, accessible toilets (male, female or unisex), and suitable storage for chairs, tables and other equipment.
 Fit out of the facility must be suitable for meetings, small community events, playgroups, youth and seniors groups and community arts.
-Either: a facility providing two or more multipurpose community rooms to be used concurrently by separate users, where the largest room continuous to be used to see to se
+Community venue - district Either: a facility providing two or more multipurpose community rooms that can be used concurrently by separate users , where the largest room can seat at least 50 people around one or more tables, or, a facility providing two or more multipurpose community rooms, that is intended and is able to serve a 'district' community of more than 5,000 people and up to 10,000 people . with access to suitable kitchen or food preparation facilities, accessible toilets (male, female or unisex), and suitable storage for chairs, tables and other equipment.
+Fit out of the facility must be suitable for meetings, small community events, playgroups, youth and seniors groups and community arts.